-8.4 The Chair shall sit alone unless he or she considers that justice and fairness will best be served by sitting with two other persons.
+8.4 The Chair shall sit alone unless they consider that justice and fairness will best be served by sitting with two other persons.
 The body so constituted shall be referred to as the Appeal Body, which term shall also refer to the Chair in the event that the Chair sits alone.